 Information and guidance about broadcasting standards and how they apply

 Frequently asked questions

-The BSA can only respond to formal complaints about broadcast content once it has been aired.
-We are unable to take any action prior to a programme being broadcast (unless it falls within the BSA’s limited power to stop further programmes within a series in certain circumstances).
+No. The BSA can only respond to formal complaints about content once it has been broadcast.
+We can’t take any action before a programme is aired, unless it falls within the BSA’s limited power to stop further programmes in a series.

-If you have concerns about a programme before it has been aired, these are best directed to the relevant broadcaster.
+If you have concerns about a programme before it airs, these are best directed to the broadcaster.

-Broadcasting standards complaints are about the content or classification of a programme or the time that it was shown.
-The BSA cannot consider complaints that do not fit within broadcasting standards.
-Complaints about other issues relating to a programme can be made directly to the broadcaster.
+We can only consider complaints that fit within broadcasting standards, about the content or classification of a programme or the time it was aired.
+Complaints on other issues can be made to the broadcaster.

-The BSA is unable to provide specific advice about whether certain content might breach broadcasting standards, as this might risk pre-determining the Authority’s views if a complaint about this content were to come before it.
+We can’t give specific advice on whether a programme might breach standards, as this could risk pre-determining the Authority’s views if we received a complaint.

 We can give general guidance about broadcasting standards and factors the Authority may consider.